-In Japan, “hanami” is more than its literal meaning of "flower watching."
+Japan has a particular cultural tradition called “hanami,” which literally means "flower watching."
 It’s an annual celebration of not only cherry blossoms, but the beginning of spring.
 Each year, crowds of people gather with family, friends, and even workmates to picnic under the beautiful pink sakura (cherry blossom) trees, often with the petals gently snowing from the branches when in full bloom.
 Here we'll share some of the Japanese traditions around cherry blossoms so you can give a go during your trip to Japan!

 These outdoor parties are carefully planned, as the cherry blossom season doesn't last very long - once they start blooming they only last up to a few weeks.
 Many people rely on the blossom forecast known as the “sakura-zensen.”
 Across Japan, sakura trees blossom at different times.
 Generally, the first flowers to open are in the south, where temperatures are typically warmer, while the last sakura to blossom are in the colder northern areas.